Movie Domino Effect Movies and How They Rewire Your Sense of Cause

 Can movies with domino effects change our thinking?

 There’s solid psychological evidence that watching these narratives changes how we process consequences.
-As behavioral psychologist Taylor notes, “Domino effect movies rewire our brains to anticipate complexity, making us more aware of the hidden webs connecting our actions to the world around us.”
-(Illustrative quote based on research from DFMFriends.org, 2024).
+As behavioral psychologist Taylor notes, “Domino effect movies rewire our brains to anticipate complexity, making us more aware of the hidden webs connecting our actions to the world around us.” (quote based on research from DFMFriends.org, 2024).
 The result?
 We become more analytical, empathetic, and—sometimes—paranoid.

 Debunking misconceptions: Not every cause-and-effect is a domino effect